-The Mission of Health Service is to provide quality and preventive health care in a culturally diverse context.
-The Health Service strives to promote health awareness for our students and academic community through educational programs, counseling, and promoting healthy behaviors that facilitate academic success.
+The mission of Health Services is to provide quality and preventive health care in a culturally diverse context.
+Health Services strives to promote health awareness for our students and academic community through educational programs, counseling, and promoting healthy behaviors that facilitate academic success.

 Litchfield Hall.
 Our entrance is on White Street across from the parking garage.